 There is no restriction on how long you can record for.

 In practice you are limited by the amount of free space on the drive where FlashBack creates temporary files.
 By default this is the drive that Windows is installed on, but you can move the location of the folder by opening BB FlashBack Recorder, going to Tools -> Options -> Misc and changing the setting there.

 If you are using MPEG record mode, the maximum recording frame rate is capped at 30 fps.

 For GDI record mode, there is no limit to the recording frame rate but we would not recommend going too high as it may put a lot of strain on your PC, which will reduce performance and actually make the saved recording look worse than if a lower frame rate was used.

 The size of the saved file while depend on a number of factors so it is difficult to accurately predict how large it will be until your actually save it.

 The key factors are:

 - The size of the area that you are recording – the larger the area, the larger the saved file will be

-- Which record mode you have selected – MPEG mode will give smaller files for moving video and video games but GDI will usually give smaller files for other content)
+- Which record mode you have selected – MPEG record mode will generally produce smaller than GDI record mode, particularly when recording moving video

 - What recording frame rate you selected – as frame rate is increased, so will the size of the file